 I first met Bruno Pontecorvo in an international conference in Kiev were I attended with considerable anxiety because I was very young.
-I had then proposed an experiment on double beta decay with a Germanium diode and carried out first measurements with this technique.
+A the time I had proposed an experiment on double beta decay with a Germanium diode and carried out first measurements with this technique.
 I was incredibly flattered and honoured when the famous professor Pontecorvo asked of me to discuss the relationship of my results with the prediction of a new brilliant idea which he had just formulated.
-We started a discussion which became immediately quite animated because Bruno did the best he could to overcome my shyness which is normally unusual, but very strong in that case for the presence of such an important physicist.
-This was always the same for the rest of his life where I had the great honour of his friendship and the continuous theoretical and not only theoretical support of my activity in neutrino physics.
-Bruno could not leave then the eastern countries, but we met many times in the Soviet Union and on the Balaton lake in Hungary for an international neutrino workshops.
-I apologize if in this talk I give some relevance to subjects where I was involved in connection with Bruno.
+We started a discussion which became immediately quite animated because Bruno did the best he could to overcome my shyness which is normally unusual, but very strong in that case because of the presence of such an important physicist.
+This was always the same for the rest of his life during which I had the great honour of his friendship and the continuous theoretical -and not only theoretical- support of my activity in neutrino physics.

+Bruno could not leave then the eastern countries, but we met many times in the Soviet Union and on the Balaton lake in Hungary for an international neutrino Workshops.

+I apologize for giving in this talk some relevance to subjects in which I was involved in connection with Bruno.
 He was in all of them a source of inspiration and of indispensable advise.